webcodejunkie/movie_api/README.md

 - As a user, I want to be able to receive information on movies, directors, and genres so that I can learn more about movies I’ve watched or am interested in.

-- As a user, I want to be able to create a profile so I can save data about my favorite movies.
+- As a user, I want to be able to create a profile so I can save data about my favorite horror movies.